 Configuring server-side tracking should start even with an earlier phase - planning how to set tagging server.

-In this blog post, I will try to cover all questions related to server-side tagging for multi-domains and show how to set up a multi-domain tagging server using stape.
+In this blog post, we will cover all questions related to server-side tagging for multi-domains and show how to set up a multi-domain tagging server using Stape.

-These are the three most popular use cases for utilizing one sGTM for several websites from my experience:
+These are the three most popular use cases for utilizing one sGTM for several websites:

 You might decide to use one server Google Tag Manager for multiple websites to reduce expenses on sGTM hosting.
 Though it really might decrease costs on running sGTM, we highly recommend using one sGTM on multiple domains when it is strictly necessary because a multi-domain setup makes managing sGTM tracking extremely complicated.